y123-cmd/airbnb-clone-project/README.md

 ### Admin Dashboard (optional)
 An admin interface to manage users, properties, bookings, and reviews.
 It provides oversight and control over the platform’s operations.

+## API Security

+Securing the backend APIs is essential to protect sensitive user data, ensure application integrity, and maintain user trust.
+The following key security measures will be implemented in this project:

+### Authentication
+Only registered and verified users will be allowed to access protected endpoints.
+Authentication mechanisms such as token-based authentication (e.g., JWT) will be used to ensure users are who they claim to be.

+### ️ Authorization
+Controls will be in place to ensure users can only perform actions they’re permitted to.
+For example, only property owners can edit or delete their listings, while general users can only view and book properties.

+###  Rate Limiting
+To prevent abuse or brute-force attacks, rate limiting will be implemented to restrict the number of API requests a user can make within a certain time frame.

+###  Data Protection
+Sensitive information like passwords will be hashed, and personal user data will be securely stored and transferred using HTTPS.

+###  Securing Payments
+Payment processes will be handled using secure gateways, ensuring that financial transactions are encrypted and protected against fraud or interception.

+Implementing these measures ensures that the platform is safe, reliable, and trustworthy for all users.